hieronx/rl/README.md

 # Reinforcement Learning
 Github repository for all the homework assignments for the Reinforcement Learning course.
-May contain utter garbage.